Tips

 Content inventory: your top viewed articles vs your top tickets are rarely the same list

-• high ticket themes with no dedicated article
+• high-ticket issues with no dedicated article

 If your goal is not just rankings but fewer repeat requests, pair this with our guide on how to reduce support tickets with a help center.